paratestphp/paratest/docs/code-coverage.md

     with Xdebug v2.6.1, Copyright (c) 2002-2018, by Derick Rethans
 ````

-If the output is empty, you are either missing the extension completely or have not activated it.
+If the output is empty, you are either missing the extension completely or have not [activated](#xdebug-activation) it.
 See the sections below
-for troubleshooting and installation help.
+for troubleshooting and [installation](#xdebug-installation) help.

 If `xdebug` is up and running, you can simply use `vendor/bin/paratest --coverage-text` to check if the code coverage generation is
 working in general.
 Example for `paratest`s unit test suite:

 ````
-bin/paratest -p 1 --coverage-text test/unit
+bin/paratest -p 4 --coverage-text test/unit

-Running phpunit in 1 process with /codebase/paratest/vendor/phpunit/phpunit/phpunit
+Running phpunit in 4 process with /codebase/paratest/vendor/phpunit/phpunit/phpunit

 Configuration read from /codebase/paratest/phpunit.xml.dist